-Burnout usually occurs in the context of work.
+Burnout usually occurs in a work context.
 The following factors can exacerbate burnout:

-In addition to these external factors, however, there are also personal traits that can trigger burnout.
+Alongside these external factors, however, some personal traits can also trigger burnout.
 These include perfectionism, conscientiousness or placing high demands on oneself.

 The demands of running a household and looking after a family can also lead to burnout syndrome.
-A high workload, little scope to influence their situation and a lack of appreciation and pay for their efforts are factors that can contribute to burnout in housewives or househusbands.
+A high workload, little scope to influence their situation and a lack of appreciation and pay for their efforts are factors that can contribute to burnout in parents.

 For less serious complaints, some organisational and occupational psychology measures to improve the work situation are usually sufficient.
 The aim is to restore the work-life balance and to reduce stress.

 If the disorder is more advanced, it will require more comprehensive psychotherapeutic treatment.
-Measures usually help the affected person to manage their problems more effectively.
-Treatment does however include social support as well as relaxation exercises.
+Measures discussed during psychotherapy should help the affected person to manage their problems more effectively.

 The following measures help with burnout: